codimoc/secret-wallet/README.md

       "session_lifetime" : 120}

 ## <a id="reconfiguration"></a>Reconfiguration
 This feature is not yet present in the current version.
 It is an important feature that will be added very soon.
 It refers to the need of re-encrypting all secrets if either the memorable password, the configuration password or both are changed.
-All secrets will need to be retrieved with the old values and encrypted with the new ones.
+All secrets will need to be retrieved using the old passwords and re-encrypted with the new ones.

 ## <a id="work"></a>Work in progress
 Coming soon, in the next releases, there will be some feature improvements and fixes, like: